Updated on June 29th, 2020

 Each night at the sanctuary there are people needed to be on security for the threat of poachers.
 Tonight was my night.
 In theory, this involves at least one person being alert at any given time to watch & listen for anything unusual (mainly cars, lights, dogs) acting suspiciously.
 You need to occasionally do a survey with the light of 360 degrees around the platform & radio to the coordinator in charge if you suspect anything.
-Reality is that you do all of this BUT you also sleep under the (regularly shooting!) stars, on a raised wooden platform next to the lions’ enclosure, being woken up periodically when the silence is broken by the power of a chorus of roaring from the 3 lions below.
+Reality is that you do all of this BUT you also sleep under the (regularly shooting!) stars.
+Your bed is on a raised wooden platform next to the lions’ enclosure.
+You are also woken up periodically when the silence is broken by a chorus of roaring from the lions below.
 It was awesome!

 “At one point I was on watch & it was time to do a torch sweep of the area which thankfully was unfruitful.
 I then did the same in the lions enclosure to be met by a very close & very loud onslaught of movement & guttural complaints from my neighbours who didn’t seem to appreciate my concern for their well-being.
 It literally felt like they were about to jump onto our platform & tear me limb from limb.”